Dundee City Council

-Dundee City Council is the local authority for Dundee City, one of the 32 council areas of Scotland.
+Dundee City Council (Comhairle Baile Dhùn Dè) is the local authority for Dundee City, one of the 32 council areas of Scotland.
 In its modern form it was created in 1996.
 Dundee was formerly governed by a corporation from when it was made a burgh in the late twelfth century until 1975.
 Between 1975 and 1996 the city was governed by City of Dundee District Council, a lower-tier authority within the Tayside region.

 The council has been under Scottish National Party majority control since 2022.
 It has its official meeting place at Dundee City Chambers and main offices at Dundee House.

 History

 Dundee Corporation

 It is not known exactly when Dundee was made a burgh, but it is believed to have been sometime between 1181 and 1195.
 It was then governed by a corporation until 1975.
 It was elevated to the status of a royal burgh in 1292.
 The corporation was also known as the town council until 1889, when Dundee was awarded city status, after which the corporation was also known as the city council.

 From the fifteenth century, the corporation was led by a provost.
 In 1892 the post was given the additional honorific title of lord provost.

 The city was part of Angus (then called Forfarshire) until 1894, but the functions affecting the city which operated at county level were relatively few, largely being limited to judicial functions and lieutenancy.
 When elected county councils were created in 1890 under the Local Government (Scotland) Act 1889, Dundee Corporation was deemed capable of running county-level local government functions, and so the city was excluded from the area administered by Forfarshire County Council.
 In 1894, Dundee was made a county of itself, removing it from Forfarshire for judicial and lieutenancy purposes as well.

 The burgh's boundaries were enlarged on numerous occasions, notably in 1831, 1913 (when it absorbed the neighbouring burgh of Broughty Ferry plus other areas), 1922, 1932, 1939 and 1946.